Strech/sidekiq-prometheus-exporter/README.md

 # Sidekiq Contribs

-By default we try to detect as many as possible sidekiq contribs and add their metrics to the endpoint output.
-But you can configure this behaviour by changing exporters setting
+By default we try to detect as many as possible sidekiq contribs and add their metrics to the output.
+But you can change this behaviour by configuring exporters setting

 ```ruby